OpenSwitchNOS/openswitch-ops-cli/docs/lldp_cli.md

 #### Authority ####
 All users.
 #### Parameters ####
-Choose one of the following as parameter.
+Choose one of the following as parameters.

 | Parameter | Syntax | Description |
 |:-----------|:----------------:|:---------------------------------------|